-As they near six weeks old, they’ll become completely stable on their feet, using their tails to balance.
-They start stalking, hiding, pouncing, and digging—instinctual behaviors in all cats, whether they grow up indoors or outdoors.
+As they near six weeks old, kittens will become completely stable on their feet, using their tails to balance.
+They’ll start stalking, hiding, pouncing, and digging—instinctual behaviors in all cats whether they grow up indoors or outdoors.

-They should now be eating wet food mixed with baby cat kibble.
+Kittens should now be weaned and eating wet food mixed with baby cat kibble.
 Provide them with kibble and a dish of water at all times.

-In addition, feed them half of a can of wet food per kitten in a dish, two or three times a day.
+In addition, feed the kittens half a small can of wet food per kitten in a dish, two or three times a day.
 If needed, supplement with kitten formula.

-When transitioning them from formula to solid food, it is important to feed them a mix of both, so that they don’t have digestive issues due to the change in diet.
-Gradually decrease the amount of food they were eating (formula), while increasing what they will be eating (solid food), over the course of seven days.
+If still transitioning kittens from formula to solid food, it is important to feed them a mix of both so that they don’t have digestive issues due a sudden change in diet.
+Gradually decrease the amount of food they were eating (formula) while increasing what they will be eating (solid food) over the course of seven days.

-For more information on kitten formula, visit Caring for Neonatal Kittens.
+For more information, visit Caring for Neonatal Kittens.

 Kittens can regulate their own temperature now, but you should still provide a cozy nest they can go to as needed.

-Kittens should use the litter box.
+Kittens should use the litter box at this age.
 Provide them with a small, shallow litter pan with non-clumping litter.
 Show kittens the litter box, and they should quickly start using it out of instinct.

-For more about bottle feeding and litter box training, visit Caring for Neonatal Kittens.
+For more about litter box training, visit Caring for Neonatal Kittens.

-Socializing kittens becomes more important as they get older, so they have the skills to thrive in their new homes when they are adopted.
-If you find older kittens outdoors, socialization is crucial.
-Without proper and early socialization, kittens will not become socialized to humans and will not be adoptable.
+Socializing kittens becomes more important as they get older so they have the skills to thrive in their homes when they are adopted.
+Without proper and early socialization, kittens will not become socialized to people and will not be adoptable.

 Food is a great tool to socialize kittens.
-When you feed the kittens wet food, stay in the room so they associate you with food and start to trust you.
+When you feed the kittens, stay in the room so they associate you with food and start to trust you.
 Over time, move the food plate closer to your body while you sit in the room, until the plate is in your lap and the kittens are comfortable crawling on you to get to it.

-Pet the kittens for the first time while they’re eating so they stay put, and build up to holding the kittens, rewarding them with some canned cat food.
-Don’t allow the kittens to play with your hand, or bite or scratch you—it will teach kittens that biting is okay.
+Pet the kittens while they’re eating so they stay put and build up to holding the kittens, rewarding them with some canned cat food.
+Don’t allow the kittens to play with your hand or bite or scratch you—it will teach kittens that biting is okay.